rodekruis/IBF-system/README.md

   stage VM before publishing the release.
 - When a [release](#release-checklist) is published, it is automatically deployed to the staging-server.
+- Wait until deploy is ready (by checking when the new version-number has appeared on the login-page of IBF-dashboard)
-- Run seed-script if seed-data or datamodel has changed
+- Run seed-script
 - Run 'mock-all' endpoint

 ### To "production" environment